JulianNicholls/ThreePass/readme.md

+# Three pass compiler

+This comes from a [1 Kyu Codewars Kata](https://www.codewars.com/kata/5265b0885fda8eac5900093b)

 You are writing a three-pass compiler for a simple programming language into a small assembly language.

-The programming language has this syntax:
+## The programming language has this syntax:
 ```
     function   ::= '[' arg-list ']' expression